ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/04_submissions/schaefer/01/cc1_ws2324_01_Schaefer.md

 ### **Emissaries**

-Not really a classical creative coding project i would say, but the main idea behind it - Storytelling & Story Development through algorithms & AI (NPCs) relies heavily on creative coding one could argue.
-Therefore i find fitting to name here.
+Not really a classical creative coding project i would say, but the main idea behind it - Storytelling & Story Development through algorithms & AI (NPCs) relies heavily on creative coding I would say.
+Therefore i find it fitting to name it here.
 The idea of creating something like a movie where there is a certain aspect of autonomy in the characters and a certain amount of freedom / unpredictability in the characters decision making ( & the relevancy for the main story in that) i found a highly interesting approach.

 - http://iancheng.com/emissaries
 #### Option B